maaclin/project-ecs/README.md

 ### Considerations

-.dockerignore: Crucial for efficient Docker builds.
-Files like node_modules and other non-essential artifacts are excluded to keep the Docker image small and build times fast.
+- .dockerignore: Files like node_modules and other non-essential files are excluded to keep the Docker image small and build times fast.

-.gitignore: The .terraform directory (containing Terraform's state files and plugins) is included in .gitignore to prevent it from being committed to source control, ensuring a clean repository and avoiding potential conflicts with team members.
+- .gitignore: The .terraform directory which contains Terraform's state files and plugins is included in .gitignore to prevent it from being committed to source control, ensuring a clean repository and avoiding potential conflicts with team members.

-Understanding resource dependencies is key to successful Terraform deployments and destructions.
-This causes most issues when deploying an application at production scale.
+- I chose ECS because it offered integration with our AWS-based infrastructure, a simpler and cheaper setup than Kubernetes.
+It allowed us to focus on development rather than managing complex cluster configurations, which was the core focus of this project.
+For a larger project, I would possibly look into using Kubernetes due to the customisation options at your disposal.

 ---